Photo: Stacey L. Nash for Bob Vila

 - Look for attractive, durable, and easy-to-clean materials.

 - Keep size in mind.

-- Choose a design and color that complements your home.
+- Choose a design and color that complements the home.

-The best outdoor doormat keeps the outdoors out while prettying up your front door area.
-Very little goes into maintaining a doormat, other than the occasional cleaning and replacing when the mat gets too worn down, but we’ve compiled a few questions and answers for choosing and using your new outdoor doormat.
+The best outdoor doormat should keep the outdoors out while enhancing the look and feel of your front door area.
+Very little goes into maintaining a doormat other than the occasional cleaning and replacing when the mat gets too worn down, but we’ve compiled a few questions and answers for choosing and using your new outdoor doormat.

 Q. Do I need to replace my outdoor mat from time to time?

 Yes, if your outdoor doormat gets too worn down, it’s time for a replacement.
-Signs of overwear include tears, holes, and dirt or stains that can’t be removed.
+Signs of overwear include tears, holes, and deep stains or dirt that can’t be removed.